flowsion/api/Sections/projects.md

 }
 ```

-Change true to false to return the project to active.
+Change true to false to return the project from archived to active.

 Delete Project
 --------------